-Utah climber dies after scaling Everest in 7 summit bid
+Utah climber, 4 others die on Mount Everest

 Altitude sickness is caused by low amounts of oxygen at high elevation and can cause headaches, vomiting, shortness of breath and mental confusion.

+Also, the U.K.-based climbing company 360 Expeditions said that an Irish climber died Friday while attempting to climb Everest.

+They were part of hundreds of foreigners and their Sherpa guides attempting to scale Everest and other Himalayan peaks during the popular spring climbing season, when only a few windows of good weather each May allow them the best chance of success.

-Cash, 55, from Utah, had a long-held dream to climb the “seven summits,” the highest mountains on the seven continents, his daughter Danielle Cook posted on Facebook on Wednesday.
+Cash, 55, from Utah, had a long-held dream to climb the seven summits — the highest mountains on the seven continents — his daughter Danielle Cook posted on Facebook on Wednesday.

 Santa Bir Lama, the president of the Nepal Mountaineering Association, said Cash’s body was still near Hillary Step.